yogyam/Baze/README.md

 ## Why Gemini?

 Traditional threshold-based systems fire false alarms constantly — a single bump, a cable, someone touching the sensor.
-By sending the **full 5-second time series** to Gemini alongside the camera image, CycleSentinel can distinguish between:
+By sending the **full 5-second time series** to Gemini alongside the camera image, Baze can distinguish between:

 - A hand touching a wire (GREEN — discard)
 - A single speed bump (ORANGE — caution)